nickrogerson124/Programming-Basics/Part-3_SwitchStatements/Micro:bit/Resources/README.md

     <img src="../Assets/microbit-ifelse-settings-expanded.png" width="35%" height="35%" />
 </p>

 Did you notice what happened?
 It has expanded your **if then** block to add an esle part, you have created a cross road.
-If button A is pressed do one thing, if it is not pressed to the other hence the keyword else.
+If button A is pressed do one thing, if it is not pressed - do the other hence the keyword else.
 <p align="center">
     <img src="../Assets/microbit-ifelse-new.png" width="35%" height="35%" />
 </p>